gksr15/Little_Nona/README.md

 ### **Core Concept**

-Bedtime stories are more than entertainment—they're a nightly ritual that helps children wind down, feel safe, and drift into peaceful sleep.
+Bedtime stories are more than entertainment; they're a nightly ritual that helps children wind down, feel safe, and drift into peaceful sleep.
 However, creating personalized, age-appropriate stories on demand is challenging for tired parents.

 **Little Nona** solves this by:
 1. **Personalizing** stories with character names similar to the child's name (Emma → Emmy)